wso2-attic/asgardeo-dotnet-oidc-sdk/README.md

 Upon successful authentication, the user would be redirected to the application homepage.

 ### Retrieve user attributes
-In the `<APP_HOME>/LoginPage.xaml.cs` file, we have added the following code inside the login button click trigger method to get the user subject value and the user attributes referring the SDK API.
+In the `<APP_HOME>/LoginPage.xaml.cs` file, we have added the following code inside the `LoginButton_Click` trigger method to get the user subject value and the user attributes referring the SDK API.

 ```csharp
 private async void LoginButton_Click(object sender, RoutedEventArgs e)